hknutzen/Netspoc/technical.markdown

 * * *

- To To enable a fast path traversal, Netspoc prepares the graph consisting of zones and managed routers (nodes) and interfaces (edges). of the graph are traversed now via depth first search, starting at a randomly chosen start zone.
+To enable fast path traversal, Netspoc prepares the topology graph now consisting of zones and managed routers (nodes) and interfaces (edges). of the graph are traversed now via depth first search, starting at a randomly chosen start zone.
 Within every zone and router object, the distance to zone1 is stored.
 Additionally, at every interface and the

+{% include image.html src="./images/setpath.png" description="Finding loops." %}

 {% include image.html src="./images/setpath_obj_cactus.png" description="Finding cactus loops." %}